Have you lost a lot of clients due to the impact of the pandemic?

 Yes, the client base is a considerable asset built up and owned by you.
 The value of your business is calculated as a multiple of your gross recurring fees.
 Current industry averages are between 0.8 and 1 multiplied by the gross recurring fees.
 The TaxAssist Accountants brand attracts a premium and we are achieving multiples up to 1.4 times annual billing.
 There are various deferred fees to consider which are laid out in our Franchise Agreement, which you would factor into your selling price.

 I perceive that it will be too expensive to go into shop front premises in my area.
 Is it absolutely necessary for me to make this move?

 You will have up until the end of your first year to find and move into a shopfront.
 We have franchisees who have managed to find good shop front premises when at first glance there appeared to be nothing remotely suitable.
 It is location, location, location translated as visibility, accessibility and affordability.
 This will help you to achieve the growth that we both seek.

-All financial information in this prospectus or website, with the exception of any financial information in the international section, is intended only for prospective franchisees in the United Kingdom.
-This information is based on actual historic information provided to us by our operating franchisees in the United Kingdom, and not elsewhere.
+All financial information in this prospectus or website, with the exception of any financial information in the international section, is intended only for prospective franchisees in the UK.
+This information is based on actual historic information provided to us by our operating franchisees in the United Kingdom, Ireland and Australia, and not elsewhere.
 Accordingly, if you are considering operating a TaxAssist franchise in any other country, do not review or rely on this information.
-It relates to UK only, and the differences between the UK and your country in respect of how long the system has been operating, the reputation and goodwill of the brand, the economic environment, competitors, industry associations and other factors make this UK information inapplicable to you.
+It relates to the UK only, and the differences between the UK and your country in respect of how long the system has been operating, the reputation and goodwill of the brand, the economic environment, competitors, industry associations and other factors make this information inapplicable to you.
 If we have elected to provide financial information for your country, it will be expressly set out in the international section.